 At Two Guys with Balls, we have a very simple grading scale.

 Eagle is our highest quality level, Birdie is the mid-range quality level and finally, Par is the lowest quality level (see our grading scale for the details).
-If you have shopped around you will see that everybody seems to have a different scale and definitions.
+If you have shopped around you will see that everybody seems to have a different scales and definitions.
 With that said (for the most part) you can follow the guideline below.

 Eagle = Mint = 5A = AAAAA = A Quality = Best